-The beneficiary is the student.
 The person named by the account owner in the account application.
-This is the student who will be using the funds.
+This is the future student who will be using the funds.

 A bond is a type of debt security in which an investor loans money to an entity (typically corporate or governmental) which borrows the funds for a defined period of time at a variable or fixed interest rate.
 A collection or grouping of financial bonds is known as a bond portfolio.